Dr Jo Moss - Principal Investigator

 Lauren is a PhD student at the University of Surrey, using eye-tracking to investigate the profile of social-cognitive skills in Fragile X, Cornelia de Lange, Prader Willi and Down syndromes.
 Her research aims to advance understanding of the development of autism characteristics in these populations, and also to promote the use of accessible research methods for those with an intellectual disability.
 Her project forms part of a larger Network of research, funded by Cerebra, to improve clinical outcomes in children with genetic syndromes associated with intellectual disability.

-Tabitha McLachlan - Undergraduate Placement Student
+Tabitha McLachlan - Undergraduate Dissertation Student

 Lucy Deeprose - Undergraduate Placement Student